FourierFlows/GeophysicalFlows.jl/paper/paper.md

 run on CPUs and GPUs.
 Selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

-A list of documented examples that appears in the package's documentation can familiar the user and provide good stepping stones in building customized modules or examples.
+A list of documented examples that appears in the package's documentation can familiarize the user and provide good stepping stones in building customized modules or examples.
 A community-based collection of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissippation, etc.